Cozzi5114/FetchRewardsCodeTest/README.md

 I was starting to get rusty on ASP stuff, and I've never tried to build out a little web service from scratch before, so I did learn some things which will make this beneficial either way.
 So, like I said, overall i really loved this exercise.
 You guys are awesome for this, if I ever get into a position to handle a hiring process I'm doing it this way.

 About this solution, so, originally I had made another property in the TransactionRecord object, 'PointsRemaining', which would be tracked in the database and subtracted from.
-So, in order to not have to pull all transaction records *every time*, and not have to recalculate things *every time*, I could just say "get records with points remaining".
+So, in order to not have to pull *all* transaction records *every time*, and not have to recalculate things *every time*, I could just say "get records with points remaining".
 Once the points were spent, the value would be set at 0 and the item would be left out the next time i called the db.

 This worked fine at first because I had taken your JSON calls and ordred them by time and sent them in order.
-Because some of the calls are point deductions, when submitting a transaction record they would deduct points from the oldest possible record at the point of submission.
+Because some of the calls are point deductions, when submitting a transaction record they would deduct points from the oldest possible record *at the point of submission*.
 Then, when I did them in the order provided, and a new record came in whose time was was older than that, it would be messed up and not have points subtracted.

 So, while I do hate having to grab *all* the records and do *all* the math on them every single time(which doesn't at all feel optimal), theres no telling when a transaction record with an older timestamp would come in and mess all that up.
 So this is how I ended up doing it.
 I assume it was part of the challenge that the data doesnt necessarily arrive in order based on time, but it really threw me off when I went back to the order provided in the test and I had to change some things really quickly.